ni/nimble/packages/blazor-workspace/NimbleBlazor/CONTRIBUTING.md

 For Nimble Blazor development on Windows, the suggested tools to install are:
 - Visual Studio 2022 ([Enterprise, if available](https://my.visualstudio.com/Downloads?PId=8229)): Choose the "ASP.NET and Web Development" Workload in the installer
-- Ensure Visual Studio is completely up to date (v17.1.6+): In Visual Studio click "Help" then "Check for Updates"
+- Ensure Visual Studio is completely up to date (v17.11.2+): In Visual Studio click "Help" then "Check for Updates"
 - (Optional) Enable IIS (see "Enabling IIS", below)
-- ASP.NET Core Runtime 6.0.4xx: Choose "Hosting Bundle" under ASP.NET Core Runtime, on the [.NET 6.0 Download Page](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
+- ASP.NET Core Runtime 8.0.x: Choose "Hosting Bundle" under ASP.NET Core Runtime, on the [.NET 8.0 Download Page](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)

-In Visual Studio, run either the `Demo.Server` or `Demo.Client` project to see the Blazor demo apps.
+In Visual Studio, run the `Demo.Server`, `Demo.Client`, or `Demo.Hybrid` projects to see the Blazor demo apps.

 ### Mac / Visual Studio Code
 Install [Visual Studio Code](https://code.visualstudio.com/), and install the suggested extensions that appear once you open the NimbleBlazor project folders.

 ## Creating a Blazor wrapper for a Nimble element

-In Nimble Blazor, the Nimble web components are wrapped as [Razor Components](https://docs.microsoft.com/en-us/aspnet/core/blazor/?view=aspnetcore-6.0#components) that consist of a `.razor` template file and a corresponding `.razor.cs` C# implementation file.
+In Nimble Blazor, the Nimble web components are wrapped as [Razor Components](https://learn.microsoft.com/en-us/aspnet/core/blazor/?view=aspnetcore-8.0#components) that consist of a `.razor` template file and a corresponding `.razor.cs` C# implementation file.

 ### Example Component